Some people with early breast cancer will be recommended radiotherapy as part of their treatment.

 What will happen?

 Radiotherapy is typically administered every day (except weekends) for three to six weeks.
 Each treatment takes only a few minutes, although sometimes you may have to wait for a radiotherapy machine to become available.
+Some people who meet certain criteria are able to have higher doses of radiation over a shorter period of time.
+This is called hypofractionated radiotherapy.

 If you live in a rural area you may need to go to a major regional centre or city to have radiotherapy.
-Some women need to spend up to six weeks away from home as a result.
+Some people need to spend up to six weeks away from home as a result.
 If you would like more information on this, please visit the rural section of our website.

 For tips on how to care for your skin, refer to the Taking care of your skin section.
-If you are at all worried about your skin, you may like to talk to your radiation oncologist about skin care.
+If you are worried about your skin, you may like to talk to your radiation oncologist about skin care.

 - Changes in the skin colour.
 Your skin may become darker during treatment.